We've got a big list of ways to save on everything — and we do mean everything.

 8. Consider whether you can make it or do it yourself

-You can save a boatload of money if you do things yourself rather than paying someone else.
+You can learn how to save money on everyday items if you do things yourself rather than paying someone else.
 From making your own laundry detergent to DIY home repairs, many of the things you buy could be replaced by your own ingenuity or a little elbow grease.

 9. Compare, compare, compare